Depending on where you board your flight to Ireland (at least from the US) you will have 5 to 11 hours of flight time.

 If you're traveling with kids the small blessing is that children can sleep anywhere, so they will likely be much more rested than the adults.
 Great for their attitudes, but otherwise not too helpful.

 Sleeping on a flight is a skill not everyone has.
 Use these tips to help you arrive in Ireland somewhat rested.

 - Do your best to get 8+ hours of sleep at least 3 nights before you leave.
 Technically you can't “save up” excess sleep but it certainly is more helpful than not having enough sleep before you leave.

 - Decaffeinate.
 Put down the sodas and coffee and pick up water.
 Not only will being well hydrated help you fight jet lag, but removing stimulants from your body will make it a bit easier to sleep when you have the chance.

-- Set your watch/phone/iPod to the local time in Ireland.
-It’s helpful for your mind to at least know what time you’re acclimating to- even if your body argues.
+- Set your watch and phone to the local time in Ireland.
+It's helpful for your mind to at least know what time you're acclimating to- even if your body argues.

 - Hydrate, hydrate, hydrate.
 Try to drink at least 16 oz of water before your flight, and an 8 oz glass for every hour you're in the air.

 - Wear shoes that can slip off and comfortable clothing.
 It is possible that your feet may swell when you fly and tight clothing may not be comfortable enough to allow you to relax.

 - Bring the tools you need: ear plugs or ear phones and a sleep mask will help you shut out the noise and lights around you.
 I've not found a travel pillow that works well; the trtl neck support is the best thing I've found for sleeping on a flight.

 - Even if you can't sleep, do your best to relax.
 A quick 45 minute nap is better than nothing.